 Comment: Whether this is really the end, or just another step in an on-going negotiation is anyone's guess.
 My guess?
 Its not over yet.

-Update (5/2): Flint's EM confirmed the City's decision to leave DWSD yesterday at a news conference.
+Update (5/2): Flint's EM confirmed the City's decision to leave DWSDyesterday at a news conference.
 The Flint Journal covered the event and reports here on the decision.

 Update (6/25): The Fling Journal reports (here) that a groundbreaking ceremony for the new pipeline will take place on Friday, June 28th at 10:00 a.m. at the corner of Fisher Road and M-25.

 If it accepted DWSD's latest offer, the City of Flint would not only receive an immediate 45% reduction in the cost of water supply, but Flint could get "purchased capacity rights" of 40 MGD in DWSD's Lake Huron Water Treatment Plant.
 DWSD is also offering representation on the Board of Water Commissioners ("DWSD is receptive to this concept and will pursue modification of the current governance structure to accommodate it.")
+DWSD is also proposing redundancy in its water supply to address a frequent criticism of present operations:

 "Redundancy Solution - Emergency backup supply is provided to the Imlay pump station, with the associated standby charge.
 A second transmission water main from the Imlay CIty Pumping Station west to either the current connection at Baxter/Potter roads or to another location to be determined by Flint, as necessary to meet the full redundancy requirements specified is assumed for comparison purposes.
 To maximize Flint's interest in ownership, it is proposed that this line be constructed by Flint or KWA, and owned by Flint or KWA.

 Comment: I applaud DWSD's persistence in seeking a deal with the City of Flint.
 And while the Governor's Treasurer, Andy Dillon, approved Flint's decision to leave DWSD, I have to believe that when Governor Snyder met with DWSD, Flint and Genesee County officials in Detroit late last week, he urged cooperation.
 With the Detroit Board of Water Commissioners already moving in the direction of a regional authority, there's probably no good reason not to make the table bigger and give Flint and Genesee County a seat.
+Note: You can read DWSD's latest offer online (here).
+If you would like to read all of DWSD's latest to Flint's Emergency Manager, write me here and put "Flint Offer 2.0" in the subject line.

 Update (4/30): The Flint Journal is reporting (here) that Flint has decided to stick with its original decision to join leave DWSD and join the Karegnondi Water Authority.
+For more about DWSD Update, click here.

 Update: Late Friday, it was reported by the Flint Journal (here) that Governor Snyder met privately in Detroit with officials from Flint, Genesee County and DWSD.

 Click here to read online the full text of the Notice of Termination.
 If you'd like to get a copy of DWSD's Notice of Termination, write me here, and put "Flint Letter" in the subject line.
+For more about DWSD Update, click here.

 On April 15, 2013, the City of Detroit Water and Sewerage Department furnished the City of Flint and Karegnondi Water Authority with an 8-page proposal, which offers the City of Flint and Genesee County a wholesale water rate of $10.46 per Mcf (per thousand cubic feet of water), as compared with the current wholesale rate of $20.00 per Mcf.
 That amounts to a 48% immediate reduction.
 Over 30 years, DWSD contends that its proposal would save Flint and Genesee County $800 million.

-Note: If you write me (here), I would be glad to send you a copy of DWSD's April 15th proposal.
+I would be glad to send you a copy of DWSD's April 15th proposal.
 Just put "Flint Water Proposal" in the subject line.

 To read DWSD's April 15th proposal online, click here.

 Update (4/16): MLive.com reports here that Flint and Genesee County officials met this morning to discuss Detroit's proposal.
-No word yet on whether the proposal offers enough to change Flint's minds.
+No word yet on whetherthe proposal offers enough to change Flint's minds.

-Update (4/17): No surprise -- the Detroit News reports here that Flint and Genesee County have said "Thanks, but No Thanks" to DWSD's last offer to retain Flint as a customer.
+Update (4/17): No surprise -- the Detroit News reports here that Flint and Genesee County have said "Thanks, but No Thanks" to DWSD's lastoffer to retain Flint as a customer.
 Both Oakland and Wayne County executives have openly criticized Flint's decision.

-The factors ininfluencing Fitch's decision are discussed here
+The factors ininfluencing Fitch's decision are discussed here.

 For prior posts about DWSD's debt rating, click here.
+For more about DWSD Update, click here.

 Earlier this morning, Judge Sean Cox entered an order concluding the EPA lawsuit and federal oversight of DWSD which began in 1977.